 Somatic delusions give you the idea that you have a fatal disease when there is absolutely nothing wrong with you.

 According to the Alzheimer’s Foundation of America, the person going through psychosis or delusions is likely afraid of what’s happening to them.
 Here’s how to help them:

 - Try to be understanding of their needs and situation.
 It’s not who they really are.

 - Avoid arguments, especially long ones.
 They often aggravate the individual and could push them away from you.
-Try to find a common ground or a happy place for the sufferer and talk about the good times.
+Try to find common ground or a happy place for the sufferer and talk about the good times.

-- When the elderly seeing things that aren’t there, don’t disagree with them.
+- When the elderly see things that aren’t there, don’t disagree with them.
 Instead, try to distract them.
 Don’t try to rationalize with them.
 After an episode, your parent could act like a child or become disoriented.
 In light of this, decisions can be extremely difficult for them.

 - If you make a promise, keep your word.

 Often times, there is only one person who can take responsibility with little possibility of relief, other than by another family member, friend, privately paid sitter, CNA, or nurse.
 These services are available however, they are provided for by the state.